dialogoo/.github/profile/README.md

 [laiive](https://github.com/dialogoo/laiive/tree/main) is the fisrt project under the DIALOGOO umbrella, and some of the services that are behind laiive are being built project agnostic, so they can be used by other projects to expand DIALOGOO values.

-[UDO Recocommendation System](https://github.com/dialogoo/UDO-Recomendation-System) UDO stands for user data ownership, this means that no black box will manipulate users, users are aware of what they share or privately use to feed the recomender system, they can delete it, and change it at anytime.
+[UDO Recocommender System](https://github.com/dialogoo/UDO-Recomender-System) UDO stands for user data ownership, this means that no black box will manipulate users, users are aware of what they share or privately use to feed the recomender system, they can delete it, and change it at anytime.